GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 If you are not a student at the University of Helsinki, you can get a student number by registering for the course through [Open University](/en/part0/general_info#the-course-exam), see [this](/en/part0/general_info#where-do-i-get-my-university-of-helsinki-student-number) for more information.

-You will receive your credits after you have submitted enough exercises for a passing grade, passed the exam and then letting us know through the exercise submission system that you have completed the course:
+You will receive your credits after you have submitted enough exercises for a passing grade, passed the exam, and then let us know through the exercise submission system that you have completed the course.

 ![ask for course completion credits](../../images/0/enroll5a.png)